-Awesome, you have been asked to be a supporter!
-Here you can find answers to all the questions that you may have.
+You have been asked to be a supporter, how exciting!
+Find answers to all the questions you have.

-New Heroes is an online platform where people can work on their personal development.
-To this end we have a multitude of training courses aimed at developing communication, leadership and social skills.
+New Heroes Academy is an online platform where people can work on their personal development.
+We offer a wide range of training courses in the following areas:

-Being asked to be a supporter is an honour.
-Whether you are family, a friend or a colleague.
-You can help the other person by giving feedback, participating in their task or by motivating them.
-What exactly is expected of you will be explained in the invitational email.
+You are being asked to be a supporter for a reason, whether you are a colleague, family member, or a good friend.
+You can help the other person by providing feedback, reviewing their assignments, or being a source of motivation.
+The specific expectations will be outlined in the invitation email.

-Your feedback is safely stored within the training course of the person who invited you.
-He or she is the only one who can see your responses.
+Your answers are securely stored within the course of the person who invited you.
+They are the only one who can access and view your response.